mjansson/rpmalloc/README.md

 Integer safety checks on all calls are enabled if __ENABLE_VALIDATE_ARGS__ is defined to 1, either on compile command line or by setting the value in `rpmalloc.c`.
 If enabled, size arguments to the global entry points are verified not to cause integer overflows in calculations.

 # Quick overview
 The allocator is similar in spirit to tcmalloc from the [https://github.com/gperftools/gperftools](Google Performance Toolkit).
 It uses separate heaps for each thread and partitions memory blocks according to a preconfigured set of size classes, up to 2MiB.
 Larger blocks are mapped and unmapped directly.
 Allocations for different size classes will be served from different set of memory pages, each "span" of pages is dedicated to one size class.
-Spans of pages can flow between threads when the thread cache overflows and are released to a global cache.
+Spans of pages can flow between threads when the thread cache overflows and are released to a global cache, or when the thread ends.

 # Implementation details
 The allocator is based on 64KiB alignment, where all runs of memory pages are mapped to 64KiB boundaries.
 On Windows this is automatically guaranteed by the VirtualAlloc granularity, and on mmap systems it is achieved by atomically incrementing the address where pages are mapped to.
 By aligning to 64KiB boundaries the free operation can locate the header of the memory block without having to do a table lookup (as tcmalloc does) by simply masking out the low 16 bits of the address.